bit-shift/devcon_iv_beamer_template/README.md

 To do:
 - Use better images for template background, title image and standout background
 - Use correct GitHub/Email/Twitter icons depending on theme automatically
-- The text colors are not really white, fix that

 What will not be done:
 - Diagrams